 This smoker is great for beginners because you get to cook with live fire but don’t have to worry about fire management.
 Meats get done faster in this cooker because it runs hotter than most traditional smokers and benefits from conductive heating.

-Go check out some reviews on Amazon or do a quick internet search and you will see that the Pit Barrel Cooker has a fanatical fan base.
+Go check out some reviews on Amazon or do a quick internet search and you will see that the Pit Barrel Cooker has a fanatical fan base and is one of the best charcoal smokers that you can find.

 The downside about this smoker is the same as its strong point, you really don’t have much control over the temperature and you are restricted to high heat smoking.
 If you ever wanted to try a recipe for slow smoking ribs at 225F for six hours you will not be able to do that with this cooker.